 Current Hiking Conditions

-(Updated November 27th 2023)
+(Updated November 27th 2023, 17th January 2024)

 In this updating text, we will compile current issues for hiking in Repovesi National Park.

-There is 10-15 cm of snow on the ground at the moment.
-No skiis or snowshoes needed.
+There is approximately 35 cm of snow on the ground at the moment.
 In general, most routes remain quite well trodden throughout the snowy season.
-There will be no maintained cross-country ski tracks in the national park.

 Lakes are getting frozen, but it is not safe to walk on the ice.
 Changing streams weaken the ice weak and unreliable through the winter especially in Kapiavesi lake.
 The Lapinsalmi bridge is the only way to cross the Kapiavesi Lake.
 Ketunlossi ferry is closed for the winter.